 Components of saffron

-What elements make saffron so special
+What components make saffron so special?

-Crocin and picrocin are highly sensitive to light and air, which explains why saffron must be kept in airtight containers and stashed away in a cool, dark place when not in use.
+Crocin and Picrocin are very sensitive to light and air, which explains why saffron should be stored in airtight containers in a cool, dark place when not in use.

 Exposure to oxygen and sunlight in the atmosphere will cause oxidation which will greatly reduce the properties of the Crocin and Picrocin, deteriorating the quality of saffron.

 Saffron contains dozens of antioxidants that are also being studied for use in medicines that fight cancer, depression and other neurodegenerative disorders.

 The antinociceptive and anti-inflammatory effects of saffron are mainly attributed to the content of flavonoids, tannins and anthocyanins present in saffron and extracts from the petals of the Crocus sativus.

 Studies have shown that several flavonoids such as rutin, quercetin, luteolin, hesperidin and biflavonoids produced significant antinociceptive and/or anti-inflammatory activities.
 The glycosides in Crocin have also been shown to have an anti-inflammatory effect in some models of inflammation.